The Master (2012 film): Themes and interpretations

 There have been several interpretations of what The Master is really about.
 Some have viewed it as an existential tale of post-war America, while others have viewed it as a depiction of the birth of Scientology.
-Some have argued that the film is also mainly a love story between Lancaster Dodd and Freddie Quell; Dana Stevens of Slate commented that "After three viewings, I'm still not sure I know the answer to the "what's it all about" question, but I lean [toward the interpretation that] The Master is above all a love story between Joaquin Phoenix's damaged World War II vet, Freddie Quell, and Philip Seymour Hoffmann's charismatic charlatan, Lancaster Dodd.
-And that relationship is powerful and funny and twisted and strange enough that maybe that's all the movie needs to be about."

 Others have argued that the film is partly about acting; Richard Brody of the New Yorker observed that, "Similarly, it's perhaps notable that Phoenix's performance seems to represent the tormented, physical acting styles of the latter half of the twentieth century (the Brandos, the Deans, the Clifts), whereas Hoffman's acting seems to hearken back to the controlled, elusive manner of the previous half (many have described his turn as "Wellesian").
 In these acting styles, we see a miniature version of the journey of American society during this period—and, specifically, American maleness."
 Still other arguments regarding the film's main theme hold that it is about humanity, and man's struggle to cope with his animalistic nature.
 Glenn Kenny of MSN Movies wrote that the film is "Less about [Scientology's] specific set of beliefs than about how humans rely on belief systems in general to try and lift themselves out of an elemental rage, and to assert, yes, that man is not an animal."

 Numerous reviewers commented on the homoerotic subtext of the film.
-Film Comment noted the bonding and repelling between the two men, "two edges of the split saber, play out in public and in private, in "audits" and intimate exchanges over Freddie's alcoholic concoctions".
+Film Comment noted the bonding and repelling between the two men, "two edges of the split saber, play out in public and in private, in 'audits' and intimate exchanges over Freddie's alcoholic concoctions".
 The Guardian saw "Quell's chaos and Dodd's charlatanism" locked "in a dance of death – erotic and homoerotic".
-Reviewers from The Daily Beast were struck by the way the film "deals with the not-so-latent homosexuality in Dodd", adding that, "Dodd seems to be sexually attracted to Quell's animalistic nature, e. g., that scene where they're wrestling with each other on the front lawn after Quell is released from prison, or the scene where Dodd's wife, played by Amy Adams, gives him a handjob, along with a spiel about 'cumming for her' and eradicating himself of negative (read: homosexual) thoughts."
 Salon commented that the film contains a "not-too-veiled suggestion that Dodd's paternal yearnings for Freddie are complicated by other desires".